systelab/systelab-translate/README.md

 date-fns is updated to 2.14.
 Check breaking changes here: https://date-fns.org/v2.14.0/docs/Change-Log

 In the library changes involved replacing DD, YY, YYY for dd, yy, yyyy.
 Also using date-fns locale object instead of an string.

+## Version 11

+There's few changes related to pipes:
+- Some pipes (decimal, percent, currency, date, etc) now explicitly state which types are accepted.
+- The slice pipe now returns null for the undefined input value, which is consistent with the behavior of most pipes.
+- The async pipe no longer claims to return undefined for an input that was typed as undefined.
+Note that the code actually returned null on undefined inputs
+- The uppercase and lowercase pipes no longer let falsy values through.
+They now map both null and undefined to null and raise an exception on invalid input (0, false, NaN).
+This matches other Angular pipes